Nepal (The Federal Democratic Republic of)

 History of Relations

-The bilateral relations between South Africa and Nepal have been good.
-South Africa and Nepal established diplomatic relations on 28 July 1994.
-The Nepalese Embassy in Pretoria was established on 10 February 2010.
+The bilateral relations between South Africa and Nepal have been good since South Africa and Nepal established full diplomatic relations on 28 July 1994.
+The resident Nepalese Embassy in Pretoria was established on 10 February 2010.
+South Africa is represented in Nepal by an Honorary Consul.

 South African Representation in Nepal